Jump to:

 You’re watching TV when it suddenly shuts off, along with nearby lights, ceiling fans, and everything else plugged in.
 You think that the circuit breaker has tripped, so you head to the electrical panel to reset the breaker.

 Or it resets but trips again immediately.
-If something similar happened and you can’t reset the breaker, there are a few things that could be the culprit.
+If something similar happened and you couldn’t reset the breaker, there are a few things that could be the culprit.

-We’ll start with the simplest ones, then move into problems that will require a professional’s help.
+We’ll start with the simplest ones, then move on to problems that will require a professional’s help.

 The Circuit Breaker Switch Isn’t Fully Off